 BA in English Education, BA in Linguistics, TESOL Certification, CSU Chico 2009; California Multiple Subject Teaching Credential, CSU Chico 2010; Waldorf Teacher Education Diploma, Rudolf Steiner College 2015; Masters in Education, Rudolf Steiner College, 2016.
 Ms. Jennifer lived in Texas, Louisiana, and the East Bay Area of California when growing up.
 She was a ballerina, painter, pianist, and cheerleader.
 She wanted to be an architect or linguist for primate language acquisition.
-She discovered Waldorf education while working at a summer camp in college where the redwoods meet the ocean.
-After studying abroad in a medieval hilltown in Italy, and student teaching here at Blue Oak School, she taught her first class for 6 years- from 3rd grade to 8th grade graduation in 2016.
+She discovered Waldorf education in college as a camp counselor, and after studying abroad in a medieval hilltown in Italy, Ms. Jennifer became a student teacher here at Blue Oak.
+She was hired and taught her first class for 6 years- from 3rd grade to 8th grade graduation in 2016.
 She taught her second class for 5 years - from 1st to 5th grade.
 Ms. Jennifer began her third journey through the grades with the rising 1st grade in 2021.
-She has a special love for the Humanities, fostering magic/beauty, and helping children heal.
+She has a special love for the Humanities and fostering magic and beauty.
 She enjoys choir, planning and design, and listening to audiobooks on long walks.
 Ms. Jennifer spends most of her time attending her son Adrien’s football, soccer, basketball, jiu jitsu, rugby, and cello practices and games!
 They have a pup named Jersey who they adore.
 (Joined BOCS 2010)

 Kate received a BA in Liberal Studies with an Art Concentration at Cal State Northridge, and later went on to receive a Multiple Subject Teaching Credential from Cal State Channel Islands, and a Waldorf Teacher Education Diploma from Rudolf Steiner College.
 Before settling into her career as a classroom teacher, Kate taught Environmental Education in the Outdoor School setting for eight years, and taught at a play-based preschool for four years.
 Kate has completed a full trip through the grades with her first class and is currently in her first year with her second class.
 Kate is a mother to Odin, who will be entering TK at Blue Oak next year.
 She loves to sing, play with her dogs, ride her bike, and eat happy vegan goodness!
 She is also obsessed with plants!
 (Joined BOCS 2011)